Providing Comprehensive Diagnostics and Compassionate Care

 • Next, the patient’s response to various head positions is tested.

-• The caloric test independently evaluates the horizontal semicircular canals and the vestibular nerves.
+• The caloric test independently evaluates the horizontal semicircular canal and the vestibular nerves.

 3-notcThe advanced Neuro Kinetics rotational chair is the gold standard for quantifying bilateral vestibular system weakness, independent utricle function and allows the audiologist to thoroughly assess vestibular compensation.
 The otolith system consists of the utricles and saccules, which are the sensory organs in the inner ear that convert linear acceleration into an electrical code the brain can use.
 The utricle is responsible for sensing horizontal acceleration.
 Following stimulation of one of the utricles, the patient perceives that the environment is tilting.
-This is assessed utilizing unilateral centrifugation (UC) and off axis vertical rotation (OVAR) testing.
+This is assessed utilizing unilateral centrifugation (UC).

 The rotational chair also enables us to identify central vestibular system disorders in the presence of a normal caloric testing and when used in conjunction with the VEMP allows an entire assessment of the otolith system.